Leadership, Faculty, Staff

 Program Administrator – Internal Medicine Residency Program

 Julie is a “Carolina-lifer” having completed her undergraduate degree in Health Policy and Management from UNC’s Gillings School of Global Health in 2009, then working with UNC medical students for 12 years, and now working as the Program Administrator for UNC’s Internal Medicine Residency Program.
 She was born in Cameroon, Africa, into a missionary family, and grew up between Cameroon and Waxhaw, NC.
-Growing up overseas instilled a love for travel and culture, weather stateside or overseas.
+Growing up overseas instilled a love for travel and culture, whether stateside or overseas.
 Her other joys in life are reading, volleyball, live music, a great cup of coffee, and spending time with her sweet pup, Bonnie.

 Program Coordinator-Internal Medicine Residency Program